gray rectangle with angle

 Make more money starting now.

 Trucking is an essential industry.
 Everything from food to electronics needs transport.
 As an owner-operator, you work for yourself and have control over your hours and pay.
-But before you can start, you need to jump through some hoops.
+Getting your own trucking authority is the first major step to becoming an independent owner-operator in the trucking industry.
+It allows you to legally operate your own business, haul loads across state lines, and manage your hours and income.

 USDOT and MC numbers

-Operating as a trucking authority in the United States means securing a U.S. Department of Transportation (USDOT) and docket number.
+The first step in operating as a trucking authority in the United States means securing a U.S. Department of Transportation (USDOT) and docket number.
 Your docket number could be labeled as an “MC,” “FF,” or “MX” number, depending on your authority.
-You’ll get an MC, or motor carrier, number if you need operating authority to transport across state lines or move regulated commodities.
+You’ll get an MC (motor carrier) number if you need operating authority to transport across state lines or move regulated commodities.

 Your MC and USDOT numbers act as business identifiers.
 They track your safety records and compliance status and show your legitimacy in the industry.
 However, having different numbers can get confusing.
 That’s why, starting in 2025, the FMCSA is making the following changes:

 The FMCSA is updating its registration system to make registration and tracking easier.
-They’re looking to roll out the new system beginning in 2025 so that new and registered entities enjoy a centralized platform with real-time tracking and improved security measures.
+Beginning in October 2025, MC numbers will be eliminated so that new and registered entities enjoy a centralized platform with real-time tracking and improved security measures.

-Part of the plan is to eliminate MC numbers.
-Instead, all entities will use a single USDOT number with a suffix designating authority type.
-The USDOT number will be the main identifier for the industry,hopefully reducing the confusion that multiple numbers causes.
+All entities will use a single USDOT number with a suffix designating authority type.
+The USDOT number will be the main identifier for the industry, hopefully reducing the confusion that multiple numbers cause.

 What does it mean to have your own trucking authority?